Glossary · AI from A to Z

 GPAI (General Purpose AI)

 The EU AI Act category covering models that can be used for many different tasks — Claude, ChatGPT, Gemini, Grok.
 Not high-risk by default.
-GPAI models with "systemic risk" (the most powerful ones) have additional requirements for transparency and safety testing.
+GPAI models with "systemic risk" (the most powerful ones) have extra requirements for transparency and safety testing.

 GDPR and AI